frankovat/start/OrthoFinder.md

 /mnt/gpfsA/home/frankova/software/OrthoFinder_source/orthofinder.py -f $HOMEDIR -t 8
 ```

-To the homedir, paste all your species, but first run them through this script (you can run it straight through command line):
+To the homedir, paste all your species data.
+If you compare your four individuals, create a directory with the four individuals.
+But first run them through this script (you can run it straight through command line):
 ```
 #!/usr/bin/env python